FAQ'S

 Acorn Foundation fees for this fund are set at 4% to cover the amount that we are charged for the merchant fees to process the donations.

 Because the funders are bound by New Zealand Charities Commission rules, grants can only be made to community-based organisations, not individuals.
-Priority will be given to applications that assist charitable organisations to continue or modify services critical to community wellbeing during the emergency or recovery period.
-Generally, funding will not be provided for applications that are made by individuals, informal groups, or entities without charitable status.
+Priority will be given to grants that assist charitable organisations to continue or modify services critical to community wellbeing during the emergency recovery period.
+Generally, funding will not be provided to individuals, informal groups, or entities without charitable status.

 The WBERF is focused on the regions administered by Tauranga City Council and the Western Bay of Plenty District Council which stretches from Waihi Beach in the north through to Otamarakau in the east.